 This national park right in the heart of SF is home to tons of scenic hikes, from forests to coastal bluffs, epic overlooks and a bikeway.
 If you’re on a date, be sure to check out Lovers' Lane and keep an eye out for Andy Goldsworthy's Wood Line art installation.

 31. Walk down the famous part of Lombard Street

 All of the tourists wait in line to drive down this crooked street, but you’re smarter than that, so you’ll walk down it instead.
 The best time to go is spring and summer when everything is in bloom.

-34. Yerba Buena Gardens Festival
+34. Check out the Yerba Buena Gardens Festival

 The Yerba Buena Gardens Festival includes over 75 free events throughout the summer in Yerba Buena Park.
-The entertainment options are endless, and include everything from poetry readings to circus acts to jazz ensembles.
+The entertainment options are endless and include everything from poetry readings to circus acts to jazz ensembles.
 Pack a picnic or stroll over with a coffee and sprawl out in front of a variety of stages assembled in the park.
-Performances are typically in the afternoon, and are the perfect way to spend a summer lunch break.
+Performances are typically in the afternoon and are the perfect way to spend a summer lunch break.